theman-oj10/CareerSync/docs/UserGuide.md

 1. If you do not specify any field prefixes, or specified an invalid field prefix, the command will be rejected with error message:<br>
    `At least one supported field prefix and keyword must be specified to be searched.
    Supported prefixes are /com, /poc, /loc, /status, /desc, /role, /remark`<br>
-2. Make sure you specify the MODE of search, either `withall` or `withany`.
+2. Make sure you specify the MODE of search, which must be either `withall` or `withany`.
 If not, the command will be rejected with error message:<br>
 `Invalid mode specified.
 Please specify either 'withall' or 'withany'.`<br>
 </div>